What You'll Learn

 Carefully selected materials promise a balance of theoretical knowledge and useful application.
 Your tuition covers:

-- Detailed home inspection lesson book and study guides
+- Detailed home inspection textbook and study guides

 - Starter set of inspection tools